 Dear Jesuit Parents,

-My name is Kasey Cardinale, MFT, new Wellness Counselor for Jesuit High School.
+My name is Kasey Cardinale, MFT, Wellness Counselor for Jesuit High School.
 This role is intended to support the work of the counseling center on campus.
 I am an alumna of St. Francis High School, Sacramento, completed my BA in English from the University of San Diego, and received my MA in Clinical Psychology from Pepperdine University.
 Licensed since 2010, I advocated for the start of the wellness program at St Francis High School (2008-2012) and then moved to a more clinical role at Eating Recovery Center of California, Sacramento (2013-2018) doing family work and psychoeducation.
 As a parent myself, it is important to me that school is a place that feels safe, and that asking for help is strongly affirmed.

-While a student has the right to privacy, as a minor and student under my care it is important for me to be in contact with a student’s guardians as best standard of care.
+While a student has the right to privacy, as a minor and student under my care it is important for me to be in contact with a student’s guardians when appropriate as best standard of care.
 At the start of my student interactions I highlight the limits to our confidentiality.
 These center around individual safety and safety of others.
 I also strongly encourage students to involve their family system as supports, and may ask that you come in for a meeting or be available by phone to be a part of the solution-focused goals.
 As a member of the counseling team, I also inform students that their academic counselor will be aware of a meeting with me so that academic counselors know how to best support should I not be available on campus.

 Kasey Cardinale, MFT Wellness Counselor